• Skip to primary navigation

 Other recipes you might like:

-pistachio pesto made with arugula in a small glass pitcher on a wooden table
+Arugula pesto with pistachios in a glass pitcher on a wooden table in front of plates of food with pesto on them.

 5 from 6 votes